neelkamath/omni-chat-backend/docs/developing.md

     1. Create a class using the format `<HTTP_VERB><URL>Test`.
 For example, if the endpoint `/chat-message` accepts the POST verb, then the class `PostChatMessageTest` would be created.
 1. Implement the feature.

-    If the feature is an HTTP API endpoint, then name the function the same as its operation ID in the OpenAPI spec.
+    If the feature is an HTTP API endpoint, then name the routing function the same as its operation ID in the OpenAPI spec.
 If the endpoint accepts multiple HTTP verbs, create a separate routing function named using the format `route<URL>`.
 See [`src/main/kotlin/routes/Account.kt`](../src/main/kotlin/routes/Account.kt) for an example.
 1. If the feature was from the [spec](spec.md), mark it as completed.
 1. If you have updated the server's functionality, or the OpenAPI spec, follow these sub-steps to create a new release.
     1. Update the version in the [OpenAPI spec](openapi.yaml) and the [build file](../build.gradle.kts).
 Even if the server is still backwards compatible, you must bump the major version if you've renamed an entity in the OpenAPI spec (e.g., a key under `schemas/components/`).
 This is because [OpenAPI Generator](https://openapi-generator.tech/) uses the names of keys when creating client SDKs, which would have otherwise become backwards-incompatible.